OpenMDAO/OpenMDAO-Framework/docs/mdao/mdf.rst

         self.driver.add_constraint('dis2.y2 < 24.0')

 As before, the ``add_constraint`` method is used to add our constraints.
 This time however, we used a more general expression for the first constraint.
-Alternate examples of the same constraint, composed slightly  differently, are commented out in the example below.
+Alternative examples of the same constraint, composed slightly  differently, are commented out in the example below.

 Finally, putting it all together gives: